airmast/airmast.github.io/src/pages/camadapter/2-software/3-activation.rst

 Activation
 ==========

-In order to get an activation code please visit `ugcs.com <http://ugcs.com>`__ web-site and purchase CamAdapter license.
+In order to get an activation code please visit `ugcs.com <http://ugcs.com>`__ website and purchase CamAdapter license.

 After receiving an activation code complete several steps in order to make your software copy fully functional.

-1. Click to the **Application** tab.
+1. Click on the **Application** tab.

-2. Enter the activation code to corresponding input field.
+2. Enter the activation code in the corresponding input field.

 3. Press the **Activate** button.